-Refer to the ISPF User's Guide for more information about panel attributes.
+Refer to the z/OS ISPF Dialog Developer's Guide and Reference for more information about panel attributes.

 Conversion Utility Syntax

 You can also invoke the conversion utility using the syntax discussed in this section.
 This feature provides compatibility with previous ISPDTLC releases and allows you to issue multiple calls from a user-specified EXEC file.
 To read the conversion utility syntax, see Chapter 11, "How to Read the Syntax Diagrams," on page 193 for more information.